Guide to Nominations for New Zealand Gallantry Awards

 31. New Zealand Royal Honours for meritorious services are: The Order of New Zealand, The New Zealand Order of Merit (five levels), The Queen’s Service Order and associated Queen’s Service Medal, the New Zealand Antarctic Medal, and the New Zealand Distinguished Service Decoration.
 New Zealand Defence Force personnel are normally ineligible for The Queen’s Service Order and The Queen’s Service Medal for service.

-32. Currently serving New Zealand Defence Force personnel wishing to make enquiries relating to the New Zealand Royal Honours system, including the New Zealand Gallantry Awards, or who wish to make a nomination, should direct any enquiry or nomination, or both, to the Assistant Chief Personnel, Headquarters, New Zealand Defence Force through their command chain.
+32. Currently serving New Zealand Defence Force personnel wishing to make enquiries relating to the New Zealand Royal Honours system, including the New Zealand Gallantry Awards, or who wish to make a nomination, should direct any enquiry or nomination, or both, to the Manager Honours and Award, Directorate of Career and Talent Management, Headquarters New Zealand Defence Force through their command chain.

 33. All other enquiries relating to the New Zealand Royal Honours System, including the New Zealand Gallantry Awards and New Zealand Bravery Awards, and nominations, should be directed to the Honours Unit.